Get the scoop on how locals enjoy eating, drinking, and being merry.

 St. Augustine's history makes it a national treasure, an ideal vacation destination, and a comfortable place to call home.
-I'm Alex and I've lived here for a little over a year.
-I'm so excited that other people will be able to experience my town, and all the great things to do and places to eat while visiting the nation's oldest city!
+Most of us who live here are delighted that other people enjoy our town and all the great things to do and places to eat while visiting the nation's oldest city!

-There are 3 great places to watch the sunrise...
+There are three great places to watch the sunrise...

 Grab Coffee and a Pastry

-These are some places and props that every proud tourist to the Oldest City needs a snapshot with!
+These are some places and props that every proud tourist needs to capture:

-The Absolute Americana Art Gallery in Lincolnville features amazing paintings and cultural creations from the international art community.
-Tucked away on St. George Street, the St. Photios National Shrine contains a Minorcan museum and beautiful murals that you have to see to believe.
-Visit the Oldest House Museum on the south end of downtown and see what Spanish colonial life was like in Saint Augustine.
+The Lincolnville Museum and Cultural Center, on Martin Luther King Ave., presents local African American history.
+The St. Photios National Shrine contains a Minorcan museum and beautiful murals, as well as a lovely garden for special events.
+It's easy to miss as it's located along the busiest area of St. George Street.
+Visit the Oldest House Museum on the south end of downtown and see what Spanish colonial life was like in St. Augustine.

 Fresh catch in Florida is popular, and the freshest catches come from Catch 27.
 Spanish-inspired dishes are also a must.
-Hit up the local Spanish Bakery, which will be reopening just in time for the concert.
+Hit up the local Spanish Bakery and try their bread, soups, and cookies.

 The Hyppo has taken St. Augustine by storm.
 Try one of their gourmet and guiltlessly healthy popsicles made from crushed fruits and veggies.
 Cupcakes reign supreme in America, and everyone in St. Augustine loves Luli's Cupcakes.
 Grab some frozen, chocolate-covered Key Lime pie on a stick at the Key Lime Shop on Treasury Street.

-When a visitor asks for directions around town during their visit to St. Augustine, these are some landmarks and words residents will mention, and this is what they mean.
+When a visitor asks for directions during their visit, these are some landmarks and words residents will mention, and this is what they mean:

 The Island - Anastasia Island and St. Augustine Beach.
-There are 3 ways to get there.
+There are three ways to get there.
 Over the Bridge of Lions, over 312, and over 206 at the south end.

 The Fort - The Castillo de San Marcos National Monument.
 A 300+ year old fort on the bayfront.
 You seriously can't miss it.